[Download this factsheet as a PDF]

 To understand how the blood flows in and out of the heart, it is important to know that the pressure of the blood flow within each chamber of the heart is different.
 Normally the pressure on the right side of the heart and in the pulmonary arteries is lower than the pressure on the left side of the heart and in the aorta.

-Also, if there is an obstruction of a valve (pulmonary or aortic stenosis) the pressures in the ventricles behind the valve may differ from normal.
+Also, if there is an obstruction of a valve (pulmonary stenosis or aortic stenosis) the pressures in the ventricles behind the valve may differ from normal.

 For example: Eisenmenger’s syndrome is the name given to a very serious condition where the pressure on the right side of the heart is higher than on the left, as a result of an untreated hole in the heart.
 This untreated condition leads to deoxygenated blood being pumped from the right side of the heart to the left and then around the body.
 This leads to a child being cyanosed (displaying blue-tinged skin) and having lower oxygen levels in their blood stream.